-- Organisations must report their baseline year and historic emissions from at least 2015/16 onwards (or the inception of required reporting for new bodies). - Where data is available please split historic emissions according to scopes. - Historic emissions data should be consistent year on year.
-If errors in previous years have been identified please explain changes. - Total emissions in Q3a and Q3b should be the same.
+- Organisations must report their baseline year and historic emissions from at least 2015/16 onwards (or the inception of required reporting for new bodies). - Where data is available, please split historic emissions according to scopes. - Historic emissions data should be consistent year on year.
+If errors in previous years have been identified please explain changes. - Please explain any significant change (>10%) in emissions between reporting periods in the comments box e.g. increase in emissions due to "name new sources" not previously reported. - Total emissions in Q3a and Q3b should be the same.
 Please explain any difference in the comments.